-To assess whether unit donation schemes affect donations, we first focus on the three pure solicitation schemes (i.e., Money Donation, Unit Donation - Small, Unit Donation - Large) and regress the monetary amount donated on a set of treatment dummies, with the standard money donation scheme serving as the baseline.
+We first draw on the experimental evidence generated by the three pure solicitation schemes (i.e., Money Donation, Unit Donation - Small, Unit Donation - Large) and conduct an OLS regression that regresses the monetary amount donated on a set of treatment dummies, with the standard money donation scheme serving as the baseline.
 Column 1 of Table 3 reports the corresponding estimation results.
 The unit donation scheme with a small unit size is estimated to significantly decrease average donations by \$2.68 (or 10%) compared to the money donation.
-In contrast, using a unit donation scheme with a large unit size creates a significantly positive effect of \$15.41 (or 57%).
-Based on these results, we can reject the null hypothesis that both treatment effect estimates are zero (p < 0.001, F-test) and conclude that unit donations do affect average donation levels.
-Furthermore, we find that the unit size plays a crucial role: The treatment effect significantly changes and even reverses its sign when using a large instead of a small unit (p < 0.001, F-test).
+The unit donation scheme with a large unit size, by contrast, significantly raises average donations by \$15.41 (or 57%), compared to the money scheme.
+Based on these results, we can reject the null hypothesis that both treatment effects are zero (p < 0.001, F-test).
+This implies that unit donations do affect average donation levels, in ways that at least partially run counter to the predictions of the simple model.
+Specifically, the small unit size of \$1 gave rise to a negative treatment effect (prediction: zero) while the large unit size of \$30 gave rise to a positive effect (prediction: ambiguous).
+The unit size therefore plays a crucial role, but in unanticipated ways: It significantly affects the treatment effect and even reverses its sign when using a large instead of a small unit (p < 0.001, F-test).
 As shown in column 2 of Table 3, these results are robust to controlling for available covariates.